 ♠ All editors/proofreaders must sign a form that they either edited and/or proofread your book.
 Official forms don’t exist, so for now, create your own.

 ♦ This means you have three professional proofreaders or nine non-professional proofreaders in three groups.
 You fix all the errors that the first group reports before delivering your novel to the second group.
-Then the second group of proofreaders get the corrected copy.
+Then the second group of proofreaders gets the corrected copy.
 You fix all that the errors the second group reports before delivering your novel to the third group.
 If the third group still found a significant amount of errors, a fourth group may be necessary.
 (Note: J. Abram Barneck’s first Novel needed a fourth group.)

 ⚔ A Sci-fi Fantasy Reader is anyone who is: 1.
 A member/subscriber to this site.
 2. Has documentation that they have read 10 or more Sci-fi or Fantasy novels.
 Sci-fi and fantasy novels are loose terms which include but are not limited to: Sci-fi, fantasy, dystopian, paranormal, or works that cross genres into these could be included.

-⚡ Very high resolution means that the image is looks crisp and clear.
+⚡ Very high resolution means that the image looks crisp and clear.
 On a physical book, it should not be pixelated.
 On a larger tablet, the eBook cover should not look pixelated.

 You can be automatically disqualified from ever getting this Certificate of Quality you breach ethical practices in any way.
 These practices include but are not limited to:

-- Paying for guarantied 5 Star reviews – This means you pay someone to give you a 5 star review instead of an honest review.
+- Paying for guarantied 5 Star reviews – This means you pay someone to give you a 5-star review instead of an honest review.
 Paying for a book tour that comes with honest reviews is acceptable.
 Paying for honest reviews is a grey area and will be closely scrutinized.

-- Creating fake profiles and giving yourself 5 star reviews – If you create a fake account, you have created a sockpuppet.
+- Creating fake profiles and giving yourself 5-star reviews – If you create a fake account, you have created a sockpuppet.
 A sockpuppet is an online identity used to deceive others.
 If you do this, you will be banned from receiving this quality certificate.
 This is different from a test account.
 If you have a test account to see how ads or posts look to your followers, that is fine.
 You can test comments, etc. The second you give yourself a fake review, you’ve crossed a line.
-Character accounts on social media are not sockpuppets, however, you still shouldn’t use them to give 5 star reviews to yourself.
+Character accounts on social media are not sockpuppets, however, you still shouldn’t use them to give 5-star reviews to yourself.

 - Plagiarism – If you are caught plagiarizing, you and your books will be banned.

-- Trashing a book to promote your book – If you post a review on another authors book saying, this book sucks read this one instead (often done using a sockpuppet account) then you will be banned.
+- Trashing a book to promote your book – If you post a review on another author’s book saying, this book sucks read this one instead (often done using a sockpuppet account) then you will be banned.